Ploaj/SSBHLib/README.md

 A WIP rewrite of Cross Mod with a new material editor and other improvements.
 Many features haven't been ported over from the original program yet.
 An executable can be downloaded from [releases](https://github.com/Ploaj/SSBHLib/releases).

 ### System Requirements
 The recommended OpenGL version for Cross Mod is 4.20.
 Version 3.30 or higher may still work as long as the necessary OpenGL extensions are present.
+Cross Mod GUI as well as the CLI programs require .NET Core.
+See the release for installation instructions.

 # Mat Lab
 A simple program for converting .numatb files to .xml and .xml files to .numatb.
 The output path will be generated as `<input>_out.xml` or `<input>_out.numatb` if not specified.
 Files can also be dragged onto the executable to convert them.
 An executable can be downloaded from [releases](https://github.com/Ploaj/SSBHLib/releases).